Eaug2/My-Coding-Journal/README.md

-# Project-2
+# Project-2: My Coding Journal
+Team Members: Ellen Stafford, Erik Augenzucker, Klara Boyer, Jennifer Sweatmon.

 An app to track your personal coding journey.
-Keep track of the courses you want to take and then keep a list of the courses you have completed.
-The user can add courses, subjects and resources (such CodeAcademy).
+Set your goals.
+Track your progress.
+List your completed achievements whether they are courses taken, books read, or projects completed.